GatlenCulp/era-2025-gatlen/era/power-transfer-midpoint/catastrophe-logic.typ

 Lukes criticizes Dahl and the pluralists for being too empirical, only examining the political power of observable direct decision making, whereas there are plenty of soft-power leading up to that direct decision making that play a part in both (a) Shaping the preferences of voting and policies brought to the table prior to receiving the policy (bargaining power) (b) A more cultural notion of which ideas are even consciously considered (ideational power)  #todo[check + understand better]
 #todo[Perhaps fun to dig up Dahl's New Haven data and demonstrate some type of this modeling.]
 This categorization is extremely helpful for analyzing power and it will be returned to.
 However, can demonstrate mathematically what Luke's criticism is -- ie: Doesn't really tell you who has the final say.

-Even when modeling the potential actors that could be influencing the final legislator decisions
+Even when modeling the potential actors that could be influencing the final legislator decisions, you come to the point of having to model all downstream agents as just "part of the environment", not modeling any of the complexities and interactions of the underlying distribution.
+Additionally, modeling any of the upstream agents and asking how much power they have over the final decision requires modeling the rest of the agents as part of the environment.
+Regarding who your controller-in-power is.

+Additionally, you could model each of these actors as being individual controllers

 #comment[Immediately this has some connection with law, duress, consent, etc. It seems like the actual utility is an important question here, ex: no one expects positive rewards to hold up in court, but coercion does.
 This in some way connects with consent.]